asmorgan24/universal_robots_dynamic_configurations/README.md

-# Universal Robots Dynamic Parameters ande Configurations
+# Universal Robots Dynamic Parameters and Configurations
 This repository serves as a community-supported source of dynamic parameters for Universal Robots.

 ## How to read